Factorization homology I: higher categories: Disks

 This diagram is a pushout by proper constructible maps.
 By definition, the dimension of $D'$ is bounded above by $1$, and the closure of each connected stratum of $\ov{D}_\alpha$ is either a singleton or a closed interval.
 It follows that $\Link_{D'_0}(D')$ is a finite set.
 We are therefore reduced to the case that $D'$ is either a finite set or a closed interval.

-Should $D'$ be a finite set, then any constructible bundle $D'\to D$ factors through $D_0\subset D$, the $0$-dimensional strata of $D$.
+If $D'$ is a finite set, then any constructible bundle $D'\to D$ factors through $D_0\subset D$, the $0$-dimensional strata of $D$.
 This reduces us to the situation that both $D$ and $D'$ are finite sets.
 The result in this case follows directly from Lemma~\ref{disk-zero}.

-Should $D'$ be a closed interval, then any constructible bundle $D'\to D$ factors surjectively through a constructible closed subspace $D''\subset D$ which is either a singleton or a closed interval.
+If $D'$ is a closed interval, then any constructible bundle $D'\to D$ factors surjectively through a constructible closed subspace $D''\subset D$ which is either a singleton or a closed interval.
 This reduces us to the situation that $D$ is $\ast$ or $\DD^1$.
 The result in the first case is trivially true.
-The result for the second case is true because any surjective constructible bundle $\DD^1 \to \DD^1$ is an isomorphism, the space of which is contractible.
+The result for the second case is true because any surjective constructible bundle $\DD^1 \to \DD^1$ is an isomorphism, the space of which is contractible. \end{proof}